Manchin will vote against Biden’s pick to head IRS

 Senate Finance Committee Chairman Ron Wyden (D-Ore.) said he doesn’t know of any other Democrats who will vote against the IRS nominee.

-But least three Democrats are expected to miss the vote on Werfel because of health issues.
+But at least three Democrats are expected to miss the vote on Werfel because of health issues.

 Sen. Dianne Feinstein (D-Calif.), was hospitalized last week with shingles, and Sen. John Fetterman (D-Pa.), admitted himself last month to Walter Reed National Military Medical Center to be treated for depression.